RecordPlayerAdvice.comUpdated June 2026

 Frequently Asked Questions

-Can we use any cartridge on my turntable?
+Can I use any cartridge on my turntable?
 No. Your turntable must have a standard half-inch cartridge mount or the specific mount your manufacturer uses.
 The AT-LP120X uses standard half-inch and accepts most cartridges.
-The AT-LP60X has a fixed cartridge body — only Ortofon-compatible replacement styluses work.
-Rega and Pro-Ject turntables use standard half-inch mounting.
+The AT-LP60X has a fixed cartridge body, only compatible replacement styluses work.
+Rega and Pro-Ject turntables use standard half-inch mounting and are among the most upgrade-friendly designs available.

 Does cartridge brand matter?
-Ortofon, Audio-Technica, and Nagaoka are the three most recommended brands at the under-£200 level for good reason: consistent quality control, good support, and well-documented performance.
-Shure discontinued their consumer cartridges (though their styluses remain excellent for legacy owners).
-At the higher end, Dynavector, Clearaudio, and Lyra are highly regarded.
+Ortofon, Audio-Technica, and Nagaoka are the three most recommended brands at the under-£200 level for good reason: consistent quality control, good dealer support, and well-documented performance across many systems.
+Shure discontinued their consumer cartridges, though their styluses remain excellent for legacy owners.
+At the higher end, Dynavector, Clearaudio, and Lyra are well regarded.

 Will a better cartridge damage my records less?
-Modern quality cartridges from any reputable manufacturer track at 1.5 to 2.5 grams and use properly polished styluses that do minimal damage.
+Modern quality cartridges from any reputable manufacturer track at 1.5 to 2.5 grams and use properly polished styluses that do minimal damage to groove walls.
 Upgrading from a worn or poorly-made budget cartridge to a quality replacement will reduce groove wear.
-The biggest risk to records is a worn stylus, not the cartridge brand.
+The biggest risk to records is a worn stylus tip, regardless of brand.

 How do I know if my current cartridge is any good?
-Turntables that came with Audio-Technica VM95E, Ortofon 2M Red, or Nagaoka MP-110 have decent cartridges already.
-Those that came with no-name ‘AT3600L’ or unbranded ceramic cartridges benefit from upgrading.
-Check your turntable’s manual or manufacturer specification page for the included cartridge model.
+Turntables that came with an Audio-Technica VM95E, Ortofon 2M Red, or Nagaoka MP-110 have decent cartridges and don't need immediate upgrading.
+Those that came with no-name 'AT3600L' or unbranded ceramic cartridges benefit most from upgrading.
+Check your turntable's manual or the manufacturer's specification page for the included cartridge model name.

 Can I upgrade to a moving coil (MC) cartridge?
-Yes, if your phono preamp supports MC.
-MC cartridges have lower output and require higher gain and different impedance loading.
-Most budget turntables have MM-only preamps built in.
-If upgrading to MC, you’ll also need an MC-capable phono preamp.
-This is a meaningful system upgrade, not just a cartridge swap.
+Yes, if your phono preamp supports MC input.
+MC cartridges have lower output voltage and require higher gain and different impedance loading than MM cartridges.
+Most budget and mid-range turntables have MM-only preamps built in.
+If upgrading to MC, you'll also need an MC-capable phono preamp.
+This is a meaningful system upgrade, not just a cartridge swap, and adds cost beyond the cartridge itself.

 A cartridge upgrade done at the right time in the right system is one of the most satisfying improvements in vinyl.
-Not because it’s expensive or complicated.
-Because it’s direct: you’re improving the component that reads the record.
-Everything upstream — the music in the groove — was already there.
-A better stylus is just a better key.
+Not because it's expensive or complicated, because it's direct.
+You're improving the component that reads the record.
+Everything upstream was already there.
+A better stylus is just a better key to the same music.

 For the complete picture on vinyl setup and system matching, see our record player setup guide and best speakers for turntable guide.